ariannamethod/D2C/README.md

 ### 5. How to Fine-tune D2C

 This repository does not provide an official fine-tuning script.
-You can create your own training pipeline using the dependencies listed in `requirements-finetune.txt`.
+You can create your own training pipeline.
 Prepare your dataset as JSON lines containing the fields `instruction` and `output`.

 ### 6. Detailed Evaluation Results